Adult Stem Cells for Chronic Obstructive Pulmonary Disease (COPD)

 The IV is started in the office and the stem cells are injected into a small IV bag.
 This is then given to the patient over 20-30 minutes.
 The nebulizer is given during the time the IV is running.
 When the nebulizer and IV are finished, the IV is discontinued and the patient is discharged.

 A: Although research is in progress, there are currently no treatment groups large enough to answer this question conclusively.
 It is important to be aware that the Food and Drug Administration (FDA) has NOT approved the use of adult stem cells for any disorder including COPD.
-Patients can see some improvement in a few days, but for others nothing is seen for a few months.
+Patients can see some improvement in a few days, but for others, nothing is seen for a few months.
 Those who have a cough as a prominent symptom often see improvement in their cough early on.
 For others, the improvement is more gradual.
-Early review of data as shown a slow change in the course of COPD.
+An early review of data as shown a slow change in the course of COPD.
 The primary measurement used for the severity is how much air the patient can exhale in 1 second.
 This measurement is called FEV1.
 The average COPD patient loses 1% of his/her FEV1 per month from the time of diagnosis until death.
 After stem cells, patients on average gain about ½% per month.
 This is a slow improvement, but over time becomes significant.
-The number of patients remain small but the trend is encouraging.
+The number of patients remains small but the trend is encouraging.
 In addition, the Cell Surgical Network has collected data from a larger number of patients.
 In the Cell Surgical database, over two-thirds of 668 patients reported improvement in their COPD after stem cell therapy.

 So there is increasing scientific evidence that stem cells from fat can give improvement to patients suffering from COPD.

 A: Most of the time repeat deployment is done after the patient has seen some improvement and more improvement is sought.
 Occasionally, repeat deployment is done because the patient has lost some improvement previously seen.
 The question of how many deployments are best and how often they are needed is an area of intense interest and study at this time.
-It is too early to say conclusively that adult stem cells treatment promotes the growth of new lung cells.
+It is too early to say conclusively that adult stem cell treatment promotes the growth of new lung cells.